BenjaSanchez/yGEMe/README.md

 yGEMe
 ========================

-The yGEMe (yeast genome scale model evaluation) toolbox is a MATLAB package for evaluating under different metrics _S. cerevisiae_ GEMs.
-If used in any form of academic publication, the following reference should be included:

-_Benjamín J. Sánchez, Jens Nielsen.
-Genome scale models of yeast: Towards standardized evaluation and consistent -omic integration (under preparation)._

-yGEMe was programmed by Benjamín J. Sánchez (@BenjaSanchez), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.
+The yGEMe (yeast genome scale model evaluation) toolbox is a MATLAB package for evaluating under different metrics _S. cerevisiae_ GEMs. yGEMe was programmed by Benjamín J. Sánchez (@BenjaSanchez), Division of Systems and Synthetic Biology, Department of Biology and Biological Engineering, Chalmers University of Technology.

-Last update: 2015-02-23
+Last update: 2015-03-11

 ========================